DARTS REGULATION AUTHORITY RULE BOOK

-- 15.1.8 In the case of Players who enter and then subsequently withdraw from a PDC ProTour or Premier Event after the cut-off date they shall receive standardised fines from the DRA which will increase with each offence and may result in a suspension on a fourth offence in a one year period:
+- 15.1.8 In the case of Players who enter and then subsequently withdraw from a PDC ProTour or Premier Event after the cut-off date they shall receive standardised fines from the DRA as specified in the PDC Order of Merit Rules.
+The fines will increase with each offence and may result in a Suspension on a fourth offence in a one year period:

 15.2 In the absence of other agreement, a fine and any costs contribution imposed on a player or other person concerned pursuant to these Rules must be paid within 14 days of notification.
 If a Player fails to comply with the provisions of this Section the fine will be increased by 50% and the Player concerned will automatically be suspended.

-15.4 Where the Disciplinary Committee imposes any period of suspension, that period shall run from the date of the written decision, even if a Notice of Appeal is submitted.
+15.3 Where the Disciplinary Committee imposes any period of Suspension, that period shall run from the date of the written decision, even if a Notice of Appeal is submitted.

-15.5 Where a Player is already subject to a Suspension imposed under section 8, the period shall run from the date of the Players’ original suspension.
+15.4 Where a Player is already subject to a Suspension imposed under section 8, the period shall run from the date of the Player’s original Suspension.

 16 WAIVER OF MINOR PROCEDURAL IRREGULARITIES